Tyrn/wei/the-insider-en.typ

 the understanding and relaxed look that Terence Bemish  glanced at Ashinik's empty plate with.

-     Then - either a meeting after which Inis  gets a  pizza or working till late night and a hamburger - it's difficult to live with  the demons and not eat their  food.
-Forget about the  food, it such a shame that  Ashinik has a suit  hanging in his closet  - made out of the same  demons' cloth  that  he frightened the believers with.
+     Then---either a meeting after which Inis  gets a  pizza or working till late night and a hamburger---it's difficult to live with  the demons and not eat their  food.
+Forget about the  food, it such a shame that  Ashinik has a suit  hanging in his closet---made out of the same  demons' cloth  that  he frightened the believers with.

      "Do you eat demons' food often?"
 Yadan repeated his question.